≡ Menu

 The Chesapeake Bay Retriever was…

-Officially recognized by the American Kennel Club in 1888, making it one of the oldest “officially” recognized breeds out there.
+The American Kennel Club officially recognized him in 1888, making it one of the oldest “officially” recognized breeds.
 The Breed Standard puts this dog’s height at no more than 26 inches and his weight at no more than 90 pounds.
 He is designated a water dog breed by the Federation Cynologique Internationale.

 And what will a Chesapeake Bay Retriever look like?

-The Chesapeake Bay Retriever Dog is similar in size and stature to a Golden Retriever or Labrador Retriever, however, the Chessie is a curly-coated Retrievers as opposed to silky smooth, like the flat-coated Labrador retriever.
+The Chesapeake Bay Retriever Dog is similar in size and stature to a Golden Retriever or Labrador Retriever.
+However, like the flat-coated Labrador retriever, the Chessie is a curly-coated Retrievers instead of silky smooth.
 The Chessie’s coat will also have a greasy feeling outer layer that will help protect him while he is in icy waters, but also a softer undercoat designed to keep him warm.
-The Chesapeake also…

-Comes in varying shades of brown, reminiscent of the fields he was born to patrol.
-And have clear or amber eyes – but other than that and his coat his features don’t stray too far from the average Golden Labrador.
-Which means that you should count on your Chessie shedding a lot!
+It comes in varying shades of brown, reminiscent of the fields he was born to patrol.
+And have clear or amber eyes – besides that and his coat, his features don’t stray too far from the average Golden Labrador, meaning you should count on your Chessie shedding a lot!

 But will he chew up my Sofa?

 Yes – unless you keep him exercised.
-Without burning off all his excess energy this dog will become an unnaturally destructive force able to chew its way through walls, if it so desires.
+Without burning off all his excess energy, this dog will become an unnaturally destructive force able to chew through walls if desired.

 The “typical” Chesapeake Bay Retriever…

-Needs to be out hunting, retrieving and swimming, or he is going to get bored.
+He must be out hunting, retrieving, and swimming, or he will get bored.

 But don’t get us wrong…

-Chessies also make a decent pack dogs as long as they have been socialized well and early.
+Outside of “work,” once your Chesapeake Bay Retriever dog can do what he was built for, he will also love and protect their family.
+Chessies also make a decent pack of dogs as long as they have been socialized well and early.

-Which means that you should be able to trust this upper-medium to large sized dog with your children, and he would have a happy and delightful disposition that would mean endless hours of play between the two.
+You should be able to trust this upper-medium to a large dog with your children, and he would have a happy and delightful disposition that would mean endless hours of play between the two.

 Now he might…

-Struggle with obedience, so obedience classes might be a good idea when you first purchase your Chesapeake Bay Retriever puppy or better yet choose to adopt a Chesapeake Bay Retriever rescue dog.
+Struggle with obedience, so obedience classes are a good idea when you first purchase your Chesapeake Bay Retriever puppy or adopt a Chesapeake Bay Retriever rescue dog.

 Is the Chesapeake Bay Retriever a healthy breed?

-This Retriever is a working dog bred for strength and endurance, and has enough “wild” in him that he makes a reasonably healthy breed.
-That said, it should be noted that just about all large and even medium to large dogs have a tendency towards:
+This Retriever is a working dog bred for strength and endurance and has enough “wild” to make a reasonably healthy breed.
+That said, it should be noted that just about all large and even medium to large dogs tend towards:

 Other concerns to watch out for include: